CRFO/Udacity_Data_Engineering_Projects/Project 1 - Data Modeling with PostGres/README.md

 The above schema was created and records were inserted from data/log_data and data/song_data JSON files then data was loaded into the tables one by one.

-# Load functions:
+# Load functions

 - def process_log_file(cur, filepath)
 - def process_song_file(cur, filepath)
 - def process_data(cur, conn, filepath, func)

-# Scripts to execute in IPython:
+# Scripts to execute in IPython

 1. run create_tables.py
 2. run etl.py

-# Project Steps:
+# Project Steps

 1. Create, drop, insert table statements in sql_queries.py
 2. Run create_tables.py to create DB and tables.
 3. Run test.ipynb to check if tables were created correctly.
 4. Build ETL processes by following instructions in elt.ipynb and running test.ipynb to confirm insertions were successful.
 5. Complete etl.py from elt.ipynb to process the entire dataset.
+Rerun create_tables.py to reset tables then execute etl.py.
 6. Run again test.ipynb to confirm all insertions were successful.
+Restart kernel to close DB connection after executing this script.